A Short Story by Melissa F. Kaelin

 “Green tea,” he said.
 “It’ll warm you up.”

 “Thank you,” Sierra said, surprised.
 She held the mug, letting the steam from the tea warm her nose.
-She realized his fiancée could be nearby.
+Maybe his fiancée was nearby.
 There were plenty of reasons to stay up late in this place.
-Beyond the constellations and the Milky Way, there were long hours at the hot tub and late food service nearby.
+Beyond the constellations and the Milky Way, there were long hours at the hot tub and late food service.
 His fiancée could be back any minute.
 “Maybe I should go.”

 “You never even said why you came.”